MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/database/database-refresh.md

 ## Known issues

 ### Refresh is denied for environments running Platform update 12 or earlier
-The database refresh process cannot be completed if the environment is running Platform update 12 or earlier.
+The database refresh process can't be completed if the environment is running Microsoft Dynamics 365 for Finance and Operations, Enterprise edition platform update 12 (November 2017) or earlier.
 For more information, see the [list of currently supported Platform updates](../migration-upgrade/versions-update-policy.md).

 ### Incompatible version of Financial Reporting between source and target environments
-The database refresh process (self-service or via service request) cannot be completed successfully if the version of Financial Reporting is lower in the target environment as compared to the source environment.
-To resolve this issue, update both environments to have the latest version of Financial Reporting.
+The database refresh process (self-service or via a service request) can't be completed successfully if the version of Financial Reporting in the target environment is earlier than the version in the source environment.
+To resolve this issue, update both environments so that they have the latest version of Financial Reporting.

-For customers on 8.1 or newer:
+For customers that are using version 8.1 or later:
-* Visit the **Update tiles** for your UAT environment.
-Save the updates to your **Project asset library**.
+1. Go to the **Update** tiles for your UAT environment.
+Save the updates to your Project asset library.
-* Apply this package to your UAT environment.
+2. Apply this package to your UAT environment.
-* Verify that the error has been resolved.
+3. Verify that the error has been resolved.

-For customers on 8.0 or lower:
+For customers that are using version 8.0 or earlier:
-* Visit the **Project asset library** and go to the Software deployable packages section.
-Use the *Import* button to add the latest Financial Reporting Binaries asset to your project.
+1. In the Project asset library, on the **Software deployable packages** tab, use the **Import** button to add the latest Financial Reporting Binaries asset to your project.
-* Apply this binary package to your UAT environment.
+2. Apply this binary package to your UAT environment.
-* Verify that the error has been resolved.
+3. Verify that the error has been resolved.

 ### Incompatible application versions between source and target environments
 The database refresh process (self-service or via service request) cannot be completed if the Application release of your source and target environment are not the same.
 This is because the data upgrade process is not executed by database movement operations such as refresh, and data loss can occur.